bdbao/etl-coincap/README.md

 make cloud-airflow # this command will forward Airflow port from EC2 to your machine and opens it in the browser
 # the user name and password are both airflow

-make cloud-metabase # this command will forward Metabase port from EC2 to your machine and opens it in the browser
-# use https://github.com/bdbao/etl-coincap/blob/main/env file to connect to the warehouse from metabase
 ```

 For the [continuous delivery](https://github.com/bdbao/etl-coincap/blob/main/.github/workflows/cd.yml) to work, set up the infrastructure with terraform, & defined the following repository secrets.
 You can set up the repository secrets by going to `Settings > Secrets > Actions > New repository secret`.